tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - SubClass Of: DataQualityNeed; MeasurementConcept
 - Comments: ContextualizedDimension in the original framework.
 Describes an instance of the bdqffdq:MeasurementConcept in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
 Describes the bdqffdq:Criteria for measuring an aspect of data quality related to a bdqffdq:DataQualityNeed.
 May be bdqffdq:Criteria for determining that data are bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE, or may be bdqffdq:Criteria for asserting a numeric bdqffdq:Measure.
 The bdqffdq:COMPLETE and bdqffdq:NOT_COMPLETE bdqffdq:Measures are fundamental to data quality control, as a set of data is filtered to the subset of data that have quality for some need if all records are bdqffdq:COMPLETE for all pertinent bdqffdq:Measures.
-A bdqffdq:Measure is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:MeasurementMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:MeasurementAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:Measure is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:MeasurementMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:MeasurementResponse in the Report layer (see Figure 3 in Veiga et al., 2017).
 ME = { me | me =< ie, d, rt >, ie ∈ IE, d ∈ D ⋀ rt ∈ RT }
 also acceptable bdqffdq:Measure
 AM(me) = {va | me ∈ C D ⋀ va ⊂ C C}

-********************

-#### MeasurementAssertion

-- Name: bdqffdq:MeasurementAssertion
-- Preferred Label: Measurement Assertion
-- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation measuring a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
-- SubClass Of: Assertion; MeasurementConcept
-- Comments: A bdqffdq:MeasurementAssertion is a Report layer concept (see Figure 3 in Veiga et al., 2017) that describes the results of the execution of a Test that performs a bdqffdq:MeasurementMethod following a bdqffdq:Specification to assess a data quality bdqffdq:Measure.
-A MeasurementAssertion is expected to carry a bdqffdq:ResponseResult of bdqffdq:COMPLETE or bdqffdq:NOT_COMPLETE or a numeric measured value (e.g., a bdqffdq:Measure of a dwc:eventDate duration in seconds).
-DQM(dr) = {dqm | dqm =< me, s, m, r >, me ∈ ME, s ∈ S, m ∈ M , r ∈ R ⋀ dr ∈ DR}

 ********************